DiamondLightSource/nexgen/CONTRIBUTING.rst

     git push

+After the second `git push`, the release will be published automatically both to Github and PYPI.

-Creating a release from github
+Creating a release from Github
 ==============================

 1. Create a new branch from main named pre followed by the release version e.g. pre_v0.1.0.
 The release versions should look like v{major}.{minor}.{patch}.